05 May 2026

 Clearing the air: why NOx rules need modernising

 Nitrogen Oxides (NOx) are a risk to human health, the built environment and a source of acidification.
-As the lead for the IMarEST delegation on NOx at the International Maritime Organization (IMO), Andy Wright explains how the Institute is ensuring that air pollution regulation keeps pace with evolving fuels and today’s engine technologies
+As the lead for the IMarEST delegation on NOx at the International Maritime Organization (IMO), Andy Wright explains how the Institute is ensuring that air pollution regulation keeps pace with evolving fuels and today’s engine technologies.

 NOx is produced whenever fuel burns at high temperatures, particularly in ships’ engines.
 NOx emission limits are agreed by the IMO and governed using the mandatory NOx Technical Code (NTC).
-Unfortunately, the subject has attracted far less attention in recent years than it deserves, overshadowed first by the introduction of the 0.50% sulphur limit and more recently by the development of the IMO’s Net Zero Framework.
+Unfortunately, the subject has attracted far less attention in recent years than it deserves, overshadowed first by the introduction of the fuel oil 0.50% sulphur limit and more recently by the development of the IMO’s Net Zero Framework.

-Bringing the NTC up to date
+Bringing NTC up to date

 To that end, the IMarEST has been closely collaborating with a number of the Member States and other Observer Organizations to bring the NTC into the modern era and to set it up for the future.